Summeli/FaceDetectionWP8/README.md

 ===========================
 This project contains a new example application.
 You can still get the old wp7 example app from [facedetectwp7] project pages, if you're interested about new examples.

+The example application is using [WriteableBitmapEx] to make the example easier to read.
+Note that you'll need to add the reference to [WriteableBitmapEx] to get the example working

 Acknowledgements
 ===========================
 This library was originally made for Windows Phone 7 by Julia Schwarz, and it's only build for wp8 by me.The library is also largely based off of the Java-based library at [jviolajones].
 Thank you very much for the developers of this library for making their code open source!